 - It loves dogs.
 Of course, a dog hater is a huge no-no, so this one is self-explanatory.

 - Has dabbled in dog training.
 Ideally, the dog sitter will be someone who does that for a living.
 However, even someone who has had to train their dog will do.
 All it matters is that they are patient enough with a furball that’s just learning where to pee and poop and that they know how to entertain the dog so that it doesn’t get lonely.

 How to potty train a puppy when you work — crates and potty pads

 Pros and cons of dog crates

 - The puppy will think the crate is its home.
-Thus, it will try its best not to soil it until we get back home.
+Thus, it will try its best not to soil it until we return home.

-- A crate resembles a den, which is an awesome benefit most dogs will appreciate.
-It’s a place they can call their own, and a type of shelter where they can hide when they get bored with us (or other pets).
+- A crate resembles a den, a tremendous benefit most dogs will appreciate.
+It’s a place they can call their own and a type of shelter where they can hide when they get bored with us (or other pets).

 - It can serve as a bathroom.
 If we get a small crate and cover it with absorbent pads, the dog will instinctively know that it should relieve itself there, as it smells like #1 and #2.

 - If we leave the puppy in the crate for too long, it will spoil it.
 This can easily cause distress and make the dog too anxious to continue potty training.